trychlos/pwix-accounts-manager/README.md

     Note that this will run a `Meteor.subscribe()` function from inside a `Tracker.autorun()` computation code and is so subject to the usual limitations and caveats of Meteor computations.

-- `hideDisabled`

-    Whether to hide disabled actions instead of displaying the disabled state.

-    Defaults to `true`: disabled actions are hidden.

 - `haveIdent`

     Whether to display the 'ident' panel, defaulting to `true`.